joinself/academy/examples/server/auth-system/README.md

 # Self Authentication Minimal Demo

-A plug-and-play, production-grade example of passwordless authentication using the Self SDK.
+A plug-and-play, production-grade example of authentication using the Self SDK.
 **Scan a QR code, authenticate with your Self mobile app, and see your cryptographic identity and claims—no passwords, no sessions, no complexity.**

 ---

 ## 🎯 What You'll Learn
-- How to implement passwordless authentication with Self SDK
+- How to implement an authentication workflow with Self SDK
 - How QR code-based authentication works
 - How to extract a user's DID and claims